xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This usually indicates a bug in Xamarin.iOS; please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.

 <h3><a name="MT0087"/>MT0087: Incremental builds (--fastdev) is not supported with the Boehm GC.
 Incremental builds will be disabled.</h3>

-<h3><a name="MT0091"/>MT0091: This version of Xamarin.iOS requires the * SDK (shipped with Xcode *) when the managed linker is disabled.
-Either upgrade Xcode, or enable the managed linker by changing the Linker behaviour to Link Framework SDKs Only.</h3>
+<h3><a name="MT0091"/>MT0091: This version of Xamarin.iOS requires the * SDK (shipped with Xcode *).
+Either upgrade Xcode to get the required header files or set the managed linker behaviour to Link Framework SDKs Only (to try to avoid the new APIs).</h3>

-This version of Xamarin.iOS requires the SDK specified in the error message if the managed linker is disabled.

-This is because the app must be built with an SDK that contains all the native API the app uses, and if the managed linker is disabled, the app will use all the API shipped with this version Xamarin.iOS.

-The recommended way to fix this error is to upgrade Xcode to get the required SDK.
+Xamarin.iOS requires the header files, from the SDK version specified in the error message, to build your application.
+The recommended way to fix this error is to upgrade Xcode to get the required SDK, this will include all the required header files.
 If you have multiple versions of Xcode installed, or want to use an Xcode in a non-default location, make sure to set the correct Xcode location in your IDE's preferences.

-A potential alternative solution is to enable the managed linker (although this may not work if your project uses API that was introduced in the required SDK).
+A potential, alternative solution is to enable the managed linker.
+This will remove unused API including, in most cases, the new API where the header files are missing (or incomplete).
+However this will not work if your project uses API that was introduced in a newer SDK than the one your Xcode provides.

-A last-straw solution would be to use a different version of Xamarin.iOS, one that supports the SDK your project requires.
+A last-straw solution would be to use an older version of Xamarin.iOS, one that supports the SDK your project requires.

 <h3><a name="MT0093"/>MT0093: Aot symbolication files could not be copied to the destination directory.
 Symbolication will not work with the application.</h3>